averyhiebert/lingthing/README.md

 intended for use in the browser.

-A json file containing counts of n-grams in some training corpus can be created using the script `scripts/count_grams.py` (or you can use the example based on the Lancaster-Oslo-Bergen corpus, in `scripts/LOB_ngrams.json`).
-This can then be used, along with the `lingthing.log_prob` function, to estimate the (log) probability of a string (with Laplace smoothing applied, and possibly other smoothing options in the future).
+A json file containing counts of n-grams in some training corpus can be created using the script `scripts/count_grams.py` (or you can use my example based on the Lancaster-Oslo/Bergen corpus, in `scripts/LOB_ngrams.json`).

-This package is a work-in-progress.
+The resulting json data can then be used, along with the `lingthing.log_prob` function, to estimate the (log) probability of a string (with Laplace smoothing applied, and maybe other smoothing options in the future if we're lucky).

-## Usage
+## Usage Examples:
 In Node:
 ```javascript
 const lt = require('lingthing');